-Date approval priority is given to a current-year competition if they submit a Scotia Series Date Approval Request Form (found in appendix) on or before December 1st to Equestrian NS.
+Date approval priority is given to a current-year competition if they submit a Scotia Series Date Approval Request on or before December 1st to Equestrian NS.
+Please contact.....
+OR add google link....
+As per policy found in the appendix